When it comes to choosing between staying in a caravan park, or free-camping – which is the more sustainable choice?

 - Be considerate of your hosts and other visitors.

-In some areas, a caravan park is the more sustainable option.
+In some areas, a caravan park is a more sustainable option.
 Waste and emissions remain contained away from sensitive natural areas, parks allow for regeneration of sites and you’re contributing to the economy of the area; the park owners and employees, those contracted to maintain it, the local council, and businesses you buy from in town.
 Maybe you’ll also make new friends during your stay.
 So that’s a win on all three sustainability measures – environmental, economic and social.

 But free camping can be more sustainable in terms of resources used and emissions to the environment when done properly.
 You wouldn’t trash a caravan park and then leave, so take that same attitude away with you free camping and dial it up a notch.